 Social media can play a crucial role in the 'delight' stage too.
 Social listening is a good way to track customer sentiment and identify opportunities to strengthen your existing customer relationships.
 Furthermore, the immediate engagement provided by platforms like Twitter and Facebook is ideal for responsive, efficient customer service.

-If you can harness the potential of inbound marketing to not just attract and engage customers, but turn them into passionate advocates for your brand, you're on the right track to sustainable success.
+If you can harness the potential of the inbound strategy to not just attract and engage potential buyers, but turn them into delighted customers and passionate advocates for your brand, you're on the right track to sustainable success.

 Access the latest business knowledge in Marketing